dansmyers/IntroToCS/README.md

 **To earn an A**, you must meet the following criteria:

-1. Satisfactory completion of the five major programming assignments.
+1. Satisfactory completion of the six major programming assignments.
 2. Satisfactory completion of 12 of the 13 labs.
 You can miss one lab without it affecting your grade.
 3. Earn a score of at least 80% on both the midterm and final exams.